Yaw Annor: Return to Bechem United

 After his contract with Fuenlabrada, in 2019 he returned and signed a contract with his former club Bechem United after interests from Kumasi Asante Kotoko and Legon Cities.
 Before joining his old club he underwent trials at Asante Kotoko, however the then management of the club headed by club coach Kjetil Zachariassen refused to offer him a contract.
 That season, 2019–20 Ghana Premier League season, he featured in 13 league matches as the league was suspended and later cancelled due to the COVID-19 pandemic.

 The club CEO of Bechem United, Nana Kwasi Darlington confirmed in March 2020 that five key players including Annor would be sold before the next season starts.
 Both Asante Kotoko and Legon Cities ignited their interests in signing the winger.
 Asante Kotoko under their new coach Maxwell Konadu, once again showed interest in signing him.

 Ashanti Gold

 In July 2020, Annor signed for Obuasi-based club Ashanti Gold on a three-year as the club took steps to bolster their squad towards the CAF Confederations Cup campaign and the 2020–21 Ghana Premier League season.
 He snubbed Asante Kotoko and signed for the Miners causing a controversy within the media in Ghana.
 He later apologised to the then coach of Kotoko Maxwell Konadu for snubbing them and stated that he was confident of succeeding at Ashanti Gold.

 International career

 Annor is a former youth international for Ghana.
 He featured for the Ghana national under-17 football team in 2013.
+Since he is of Togolese descent, he is also available to represent Togo.
+He accepted a call-up to Togo national team in November 2023, subsequently debuted for Togo in the 2026 FIFA World Cup qualification fixture against Senegal.